Yao-Xinchen/ECE391-Tips/vscode.md

 This is a demo for how to set up a RISC-V development environment in VS Code.
 These settings will help you write, compile, and debug RISC-V code in VS Code.

+You can check my [template project](./template/) for a complete example.

 ## Debugging

 ![debug](./resources/debug.png)